December 3, 2025

 The English language exam is an important test paper mapped with many courses at top universities like DU, JNU, BHU, etc. that participate in the CUET exam.
 One of the most important parts of the test is English grammar, which assesses how well you understand and use the language.

-Here’s a simple guide to some important English grammar rules for CUET Language Test you need to know for:
+Here’s a simple guide to some best grammar rules for CUET 2026:

 Figures of speech are ways to express ideas creatively.
 These make writing more interesting.
-Here are some of the most common figures of speech mentioned in the English grammar rules for CUET Language Test:
+Here are some of the most common figures of speech mentioned in the English grammar rules for CUET Language Test that you must prepare for CUET English question paper:

 In English, sentences are written in either active or passive voice.